Soft-Condensed-Matter/Visualization/README.md

 It uses a *.dat file with the coordinates of the particles

 Code: Snap.f90

 Description: Creates a snapshot from molecules' coordinates using povray It uses a *.dat file with the coordinates of the particles
 $ povray -D +w 1920 +h1080 Snapshot.pov

+Code: SnapC.f90

+Description: Creates a snapshot from molecules' coordinates in two dimensions using povray.
+It uses a *.xyz file (vmd format) with the coordinates of particles
+$ povray -D +w 1920 +h1080 Snapshot.pov